Academics

 - Required

 Students will work with classmates to develop a sense of “team” in this class.
 They will accomplish this through the activities of ultimate frisbee, volleyball, softball, outdoor recreation games as well as personal strength and conditioning training.
 Safety concepts, rules, and etiquette will be emphasized in all activities.
-The two health units this year focus on nutrition/fitness and pregnancy/birth.
+The two health units this year focus on emotional and mental health as well as fitness principles.

 - Grade 8